stuartio/cli-request-control/README.md

 --rule <ruleName>             Name of rule in policy that should be added.
 Use single quotes ('') in case rule name has spaces. (optional)
 --index <index>               Index for the rule (optional) --file <file>                 Filename of raw .json file to be used as rules details.
 This file should be in the /rules folder (optional)
---allow_ip                    List of IPs or CIDR blocks to be allowed separated by commas(,) within single quotes('') --deny_ip                     List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('') --allow_country               List of country codes(case-insensitive) to be allowed separated by commas(,) within single quotes('')
+--allow-ip                    List of IPs or CIDR blocks to be allowed separated by commas(,) within single quotes('') --deny-ip                     List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('') --allow-country               List of country codes(case-insensitive) to be allowed separated by commas(,) within single quotes('')
---deny_country                List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('')
+--deny-country                List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('')
---give_branded_response_for_ip        List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('')
---give_branded_response_for_country   List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('')
+--ip-branded-response         List of IPs or CIDR blocks to be blocked separated by commas(,) within single quotes('') --country-branded-response    List of country codes(case-insensitive) to be blocked separated by commas(,) within single quotes('')

 ```